amoghwagh/tech-infinity/README.md

-# Created a small Tech blog using Flask as the framework
+# Created a small Tech blog using Flask as the Framework